Agriculture drives climate change, extinction, erosion, and water depletion.

 I collaborated with Ann Sophie Lindström on the production of this film during her mentorship at the Bombay Flying Club.
 Together we developed the script, storyline, and edited and produced the film that ended up winning the German Short Film Award (LOLA) in 2018.

 With my partner, Frauke Huber, I have documented global agriculture’s social and environmental consequences since 2007.
 Using a slow journalism approach, our projects build bridges from traditional journalistic publications, over linear web-documentaries and interactive apps, to spatial installations at art institutions.
+And, when we feel that a story is not tangible using media, we expand our approach through live performances and building site-specific installations.

 Over the years, I received numerous recognitions and awards for my work, including the German Reporter Award, the Greenpeace Award, the Development Media Award, and the German Short Film Award (LOLA).
 In addition, I served on the jury of the World Press Photo Digital Storytelling Contest, the German Reporter Award, and the Lumix Multimedia Award, among others.